Roads of Norway

 National Tourist Route Valdresflye is a very scenic mountain road in Innlandet county, in Norway.
 It's one of the famous scenic drives in Norway.

-Andøya National Tourist Route is the name of a very scenic drive running along the west side of Andøya Island, in the Vesterålen archipelago, in Nordland county, Norway.
+Andøya National Tourist Route is a very scenic drive running along the west side of Andøya Island, in the Vesterålen archipelago of Nordland county, in Norway.
 It's one of the famous scenic drives in Norway.

-National Tourist Route Varanger is the name of a very scenic drive along the Varanger Peninsula in the county of Finnmark in Arctic Norway.
+National Tourist Route Varanger is a very scenic drive along the Varanger Peninsula in the county of Finnmark in Arctic Norway.
 It's one of the famous scenic drives in Norway.

 The iconic Eigerøy Lighthouse is located at the small island of Midbrødøya, in Rogaland county, Norway.
 It was Norway's first cast iron lighthouse.

-Rondane National Tourist Route is the name of a very scenic drive from Enden to Folldal, in the county of Hedmark, in Norway.
+Rondane National Tourist Route is a very scenic drive in the county of Hedmark, in Norway.
 It's one of the famous scenic drives in Norway.

-Aursjøvegen Mountain Road is the name of a very scenic drive located in Møre og Romsdal county, Norway.
+Aursjøvegen Mountain Road is a very scenic drive located in Møre og Romsdal county, Norway.
 It’s mostly a rough gravel road with hairpin turns, narrow tunnels and breathtaking scenery.
+If you’re scared of heights, better avoid it.

-Kystriksveien (Coastal Highway) is the name of a very scenic drive ocated in the Nordland coastline of Norway.
+Kystriksveien (Coastal Highway) is a very scenic drive ocated in the Nordland coastline of Norway.
 It is one of The Best Coastal Drives in the World.
 The tortuous drive will allow you to experience a beautiful cultural landscape.

 Located in Finnmark county, between the Barents Sea and the Nordkyn mountains of Norway, where Europe drops into the sea, Slettnes fyr is the world’s northernmost mainland lighthouse.
 It's one of the world's northernmost roads.

-Longyearbyen Road is the name of a very scenic drive located in a valley on the shores of the idyllic Adventfjord, in Norway's Svalbard archipelago.
+Longyearbyen Road offers a picturesque drive, nestled in a valley along the serene shores of Adventfjord in Norway's Svalbard archipelago.

-Hjølmoberget is a mountain peak at an elevation of 853m (2,798ft) above the sea level, located in Vestland county, in Norway.
+Hjølmoberget stands as a majestic mountain peak, soaring to an elevation of 853m (2,798ft) above sea level, nestled in Vestland county, Norway.

-Flistjønnskaret is a mountain pass at an elevation of 1.261m (4,137ft) above the sea level, located in Telemark, Norway.
+Flistjønnskaret is a mountain pass at an elevation of 1.261m (4,137ft) above the sea level, located in Telemark region of Norway.

 Downhill skier Aksel Lund Svindal and WRC star Andreas Mikkelsen burn rubber in their native Norway, in Lysevegen road.